 |

-wins, coming up 8 times in the history of the
+wins, each coming up 10 times in the history of the

 Lottery. |